rvramesh/open-notes/README.md

 Open Notes is an exploration of a fundamental question:

-**How can we organize, evolve, and maintain a digital clone of a human’s knowledge — one that grows alongside how a person thinks, learns, and connects ideas over time?**
+**How can we organize, evolve, and maintain a digital clone of a human’s knowledge — one that mirrors a person’s thinking and learning over time?**

 Write · Enrich · Connect · Gift